hashicorp/terraform-provider-aws/website/docs/d/iam_openid_connect_provider.html.markdown

 ## Attributes Reference

-* `client_id_list` - A list of client IDs (also known as audiences).
+* `client_id_list` - List of client IDs (also known as audiences).
 When a mobile or web app registers with an OpenID Connect provider, they establish a value that identifies the application.
 (This is the value that's sent as the client_id parameter on OAuth requests.)
-* `thumbprint_list` - A list of server certificate thumbprints for the OpenID Connect (OIDC) identity provider's server certificate(s).
+* `thumbprint_list` - List of server certificate thumbprints for the OpenID Connect (OIDC) identity provider's server certificate(s).
 * `tags` - Map of resource tags for the IAM OIDC provider.